-In this Quarterly Report on Form 10-Q, "Biora," "Biora Therapeutics," "we," "us" and "our" refer to Biora Therapeutics, Inc., and our whollyowned subsidiaries on a consolidated basis, unless the context otherwise provides.
+In this Quarterly Report on Form 10-Q, "Biora," "Biora Therapeutics," the "Company," "we," "us" and "our" refer to Biora Therapeutics, Inc., and our wholly-owned subsidiaries on a consolidated basis, unless the context otherwise provides.

-Biora Therapeutics® is a registered service mark of Biora Therapeutics, Inc. Any other brand names or trademarks appearing in this Quarterly Report on Form 10-Q are the property of their respective holders.
+Biora TherapeuticsTM is a trademark of Biora Therapeutics, Inc. Any other brand names or trademarks appearing in this Quarterly Report on Form 10-Q are the property of their respective holders.